 In 1863 the site of the Battle of Gettysburg was turned into the National Cemetery of Gettysburg.

-The cemetery itself was built to honor the sacrifice of the brave Union soldiers who gave their lives for the United States.
+The cemetery itself was built to honor the sacrifice of the brave Union soldiers who gave their lives to the United States.

 The cemetery’s dedication ceremony was held on November 19, 1863, and would have been an uneventful one if not for the awe-inspiring speech that President Abraham Lincoln delivered.